 Why am I hearing about this now?

-That being said, the Cambrian explosion of cloud native tools is both a blessing and a curse.
-While it is more likely than ever that a tool exists which [somewhat] addresses your particular need, choosing between them and ensuring interoperability is becoming increasingly difficult! (more on this in a future post… but you can find some raw thoughts here)
+That being said, the Cambrian explosion of cloud-native tools is both a blessing and a curse.
+While it is more likely than ever that a tool exists that somewhat addresses your particular need, choosing between them and ensuring interoperability is becoming increasingly difficult! (more on this in a future post… but you can find some raw thoughts here)

 Designing the Right IDP

-The size and complexity of the appropriate platform to suit your organization depends on a three main of factors:
+The size and complexity of the appropriate platform to suit your organization depends on three main factors: